thycotic/ss-docs/directory-services/azure-active-directory/create-azure-app-registration/index.md

 # Script Method

-> **Note:** The below script is provided as-is and future use may require adjusting based on the changes made by Microsoft with the AzureAD PowerShell module.
+> **Note:** The below script is provided as-is, and future use may require adjusting based on Microsoft's changes with the AzureAD PowerShell module.

 The full script can be found [here](azuread_sample.ps1).

-> **Note:** At the time of writing there is no programatical way to grant admin consent to the app.
+> **Note:** At the time of writing, there is no programmatical way to grant admin consent to the app.
 That step has to be performed via the Azure Portal.